oliverhu/ShadowsocksX-dummy/README.md

 # ShadowsocksX-dummy
-an extremely simplified version of ShadownsocksX-NG, only remains the minimal to start a shadowsocks server.
+An extremely simplified version of ShadownsocksX-NG, only remains the minimal to start a shadowsocks server.

 ## Why

 The original ShadowsocksX-NG is repo is too complicated for people to comprehend how it works.
 Here is a bare minimal version of the macOS version of ShawdowsockX client.

-Currently only support *Global Proxy* or no proxy.
+Currently support *auto proxy* with pac, *global proxy* or *no proxy*.

 ### Screenshot